 Cotton lint is cleaned in the lint cleaning systems (Fig. 3).
-In the typical 1st and 2nd stage lint cleaning system, cotton fiber or lint is pneumatically conveyed from the gin stands, through a centrifugal lint cleaner, to the 1st stage lint cleaners (cotton gins typically split the precleaned seed-cotton among multiple, parallel gin stand/lint cleaning lines that are recombined at packaging) for further foreign matter removal.
+In the typical combined 1st and 2nd stage lint cleaning system, cotton fiber or lint is pneumatically conveyed from the gin stands, through a centrifugal lint cleaner, to the 1st stage lint cleaners (cotton gins typically split the precleaned seed-cotton among multiple, parallel gin stand/lint cleaning lines that are recombined at packaging) for further foreign matter removal.
 The lint is removed from the airstream with a rotating, screened separator drum and directed into the lint cleaner feed works.
 Lint cleaners remove fine trash, seed, and some lint.
 The material removed by lint cleaners is referred to as "motes".
 Lint is directed from the lint cleaner to either a subsequent stage of lint cleaning or into the bale packaging system.
-A 2nd stage of lint cleaning is sometimes used and is essentially identical to the 1st stage.
-The airstream from the lint cleaner screened separator continues through a centrifugal fan to one or two particulate abatement cyclones.
+The airstream from the lint cleaner screen separators continues through a centrifugal fan to one or two particulate abatement cyclones.
 Some lint cleaning systems utilize a vane-axial fan, but these systems typically do not have cyclones and exhaust directly to ambient air.
-The pneumatic systems of the two lint cleaning stages might share a fan and abatement device or might operate independently, as is the case with 2nd stage lint cleaning systems.
-The material handled by the lint cleaner cyclones typically includes small trash and particulate, and lint fibers (Fig. 4).
+There are gins designed such that the exhaust of the 1st stage lint cleaning systems are completely separated from the exhaust of the 2nd stage lint cleaning systems and there are systems where the 1st and 2nd stage lint cleaning systems have a combined exhaust, sharing a fan, and abatement device.
+The function of the 1st and 2nd stage lint cleaning systems with separate or combined exhausts is the same and it is expected that the particulate emissions from a combined exhaust system would be similar to the summation of the 1st and 2nd stage lint cleaning systems with separate exhausts.
+The material handled by lint cleaning system cyclones typically includes small trash and particulate, and lint fibers (Fig. 4).

 Figure 3.
-Typical cotton gin 2nd stage lint cleaning system layout (Courtesy Lummus Corporation, Savannah, GA).
+Typical cotton gin combined lint cleaning system layout (Courtesy Lummus Corporation, Savannah, GA).